Levridge-Tory/LevridgeIntegrationDocs/docs/AgronomistEnd-to-EndScenarios.md

 ﻿# Agronomy Processes

 ## Overview
-Their are three distinct end-to-end business processes in which Agronomists will participate.
+There are three distinct end-to-end business processes in which Agronomists will participate.

 1. *Field Plan to Agronomy Contract* - A set of sales tools within CE used to price product and transition growers into contracts.
 2. *Fertilizer Calculation* - A utility that allows a salesperson to determine and calculate fertilizer requirements such as what product best fits the need of the customer and how much of that product is needed to fulfill the order (some work order is still needed and is anticipated to be ready in Fall 2020).